 The second most important rule when it comes to email is this: If you want someone to take action based on your email, put these people in the To-field.
-All others should be in the CC field.
+All others should be in the CC-field.
 Think about that for a second.
-If you teach your colleagues this, it’s instantly clear which emails you should prioritize first.
+If you teach your colleagues this, it’s instantly clear which emails they should prioritize first.

 7. Be a gentleman